The missing piece to the project hand-off puzzle

 A lot of people think that once the building construction is finished and handed-off to the building owner that the project is complete, but this isn’t the case at all.
 The construction phase is just the beginning of the buildings lifecycle and then they have an entire building, or multiple buildings and locations to manage.
 You would be surprised by how many companies have hundreds of thousands of square feet and a few thousand employees and are not using an automated solution to manage their building portfolio.
-You are probably wondering how they manage their facilities.
+You are probably wondering how they manage their facilities post-construction.
 Typically facility managers walk the floors to see who is sitting in which space, what departments are occupying that space and how much vacant space they have.
 They do this all with pen and paper, some use colored pencils to distinguish the zones different departments occupy, or they manually update an Excel document when they get back to their desk.
 But the problem is the data quickly becomes inaccurate—someone has already moved spaces, another employee has left the company—and it becomes next to impossible to keep track of all the daily changes that take place within an organization.

 The management of facility space, and what I described above, is just one piece of managing an organization.
 There are so many other parts to an integrated workplace management solution, the management of moves, forecasting future changes with scenario planning, automatically routing and managing work orders and service requests, allowing employees to reserve spaces through hoteling and room scheduling, and much more.

 After briefly describing what our facility management software does—and how it can provide them with something to hand-off to their client once construction is complete—these individuals quickly began to realize how important an integrated workplace management suite is for an organization.
 They have found the missing piece to their puzzle, the management of a building using an automated software solution such as FM:Interact.